upieez/installfest/README.md

 <img width="257" alt="Screenshot 2021-07-23 at 8 55 55 PM" src="https://user-images.githubusercontent.com/56812343/126784598-685d21f2-1936-4dd2-b6f5-3c6755e2201a.png">

-To verify that you have successfully installed Node.js run the following
+To verify that you have successfully installed Node.js run the following in your terminal
 ```bash
 node -v
 npm -v